I'm Writing Again

 For a long time, I told myself I would return to writing when life felt more settled and when I had more clarity, more time, or more answers.

 Over the past few years, my life has stretched and grown in ways I couldn’t have fully prepared for.
-Marriage has deepened.
-Responsibility has increased.
-Motherhood has stretched me.
+From growing in marriage with Jon, to increased responsibilities civically and professionally, to becoming a mama.
 My faith has been tested, strengthened, and refined.
-And in many ways, I’ve found myself navigating seasons that required more of me than I expected.
+And in many ways, I’ve found myself navigating seasons that required more of me than I expected or knew was inside of me.

 And through it all, I’ve been learning.

-Not just surface-level lessons, but the kind that come through real experiences, hard conversations, quiet prayers, and moments where I’ve had to choose faith over feelings.
+Not just surface-level lessons, but the kind that come through challenging experiences, hard conversations, quiet prayers, and moments where I’ve had to choose faith over feelings over and over again.

 For a while, I kept those lessons to myself.